DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

-Check the number of constituents, it should be equal to 400 according to [S&P Dow Jones Indices](https://us.spindices.com/indices/equity/sp-400)
+Check the number of constituents, it should be equal to 400 according to S&P Dow Jones Indices website

 ```python